TearsOfFears/hackTestFront/README.md

 # hackTestFront
-Fronend part of Fullstach application for hacking Puluj Tests
+Frontend part of Fullstach application for hacking Puluj Tests